Bag It! is a grocery-bagging puzzle game that puts your organizational skills to the test.

-Bag It! is available on the Apple App Store, Google Play Store, and Amazon Appstore.
+Bag It! is available on the Apple App Store, Google Play.

 Bag It! was the first commercial game I worked on.
-Though I was originally hired at Hidden Variable as an intern while interviewing full time candidates, I acted as the de facto lead programmer on this project, architecting and programming the majority of the game myself.
+Though I was originally hired at Hidden Variable as an intern, I acted as the de facto lead programmer on this project, architecting and programming the majority of the game myself.
 By the time we hired a second programmer, the game was about to ship!

 The game was built in Unity, and development took place from about February to November of 2011.
 We then continued to support the game with updates through 2012.
 I worked with one designer and one artist to implement the game from start to finish.

 We iterated on several initial prototypes of the game.
-Originally, the game had customers buying plain ol’ boring groceries.
+Originally, you’d bag plain old boring groceries for customers with varying personalities.
 However, our artist added facial features to one of the groceries on a whim and the rest of the game’s direction sort of fell into place!

-I was responsible for all of the gameplay logic, which included intelligent placement of groceries in the bag as you dragged them around, a weight distribution system (don’t put too much weight on top of the eggs!), a way to detect when certain “grocery groups” were present (to grant bonus points), and a modular system for defining gameplay goals and end conditions, which allowed designers to build a variety of levels.
+I was responsible for all of the gameplay logic, which included intelligent placement of groceries in the bag as you dragged them around, a weight distribution system (don’t put too much weight on top of the eggs!), a system to detect when certain “grocery groups” were present (to grant bonus points), and a modular system for defining gameplay goals and end conditions, which allowed designers to build a variety of levels from a few building blocks.

 I also implemented a lot of the game’s menus and meta structure, including a game state system, UI elements, progression and level unlock logic, and achievements.